samuelpuliafito/newgrubstreet/content/north-carolina-bookstores.md

 **Mr. K's Bookstore**, Asheville

 Much like the similar-sounding regional chain of used bookstores-cum-pawn shops McKays, Mr. K's is a highly efficient bookbuying and selling operation in a brightly lit, cavernous strip mall location.
 Unlike McKays, Mr. K's is staffed by more discerning buyers.
 As a result, the selection is superior, albeit slightly smaller, than McKay's.

 **Firestorm Books & Coffee**, Asheville

 #### Piedmont

 **McKays**, Winston-Salem

-M
+McKay's is the 800-pound gorilla in retail used books in North Carolina and Tennessee.

 **Barnes & Noble**, Winston-Salem